Medically reviewed by Drugs.com. Last updated on Feb 10, 2022.

-It is very important that your doctor check your progress at regular visits to make sure that alfuzosin is working properly and for any problems that may be caused by alfuzosin.
+It is very important that your doctor check your progress at regular visits to make sure that alfuzosin is working properly and to check for unwanted effects.

-Do not use alfuzosin if you are taking certain medicines such as ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).
+Do not use alfuzosin if you are taking ketoconazole (Nizoral®), itraconazole (Sporanox®), or ritonavir (Norvir®).

-alfuzosin may cause some people to become dizzy or less alert than they are normally.
-Make sure you know how you react to alfuzosin before you drive, use machines, or do anything else that could be dangerous if you are dizzy or are not alert.
+Alfuzosin may cause some people to become dizzy or less alert than they are normally.
+Do not drive or do anything else that could be dangerous until you know how alfuzosin affects you.

-Stop using alfuzosin and check with your doctor right away if you have arm, back or jaw pain; chest pain or discomfort; chest tightness or heaviness; fast or irregular heartbeat; nausea; shortness of breath; or sweating.
+Check with your doctor right away if you have arm, back or jaw pain, chest pain or discomfort, chest tightness or heaviness, fast or irregular heartbeat, nausea, or sweating.